Ogi Ogas: A Billion Wicked Thoughts

 Ogas's nonfiction book A Billion Wicked Thoughts (2011, with Sai Gaddam) analyzed the sexual terms used in web searches by approximately 100 million internet users.
+In 2014, the main exhibition at the Museum of Sex in New York was devoted to the book.

+The End of Average

+In 2016, The End of Average (HarperOne), co-authored with Todd Rose, examined the limitations of the “average person” concept in science, education, and government.

+The Drug Hunters

+In 2017, The Drug Hunters (Skydance), co-authored with Donald Kirsch, explored the history and methods of pharmaceutical drug discovery.

+Dark Horse

+In 2018, Dark Horse (HarperOne), co-authored with Todd Rose, presented findings from the Dark Horse Project at Harvard and profiled individual who achieved success through unconventional paths.

 This is What It Sounds Like

 In 2022, W. W. Norton published This is What It Sounds Like: What the Music You Love Says About You, by Ogas and Susan Rogers.

 Journey of the Mind

 In 2022, Ogi Ogas co-authored Journey of the Mind: How Thinking Emerged from Chaos with Dr. Sai Gaddam, published by W. W. Norton & Company.
-The book examines the evolutionary origins of consciousness and cognition, exploring how thinking emerged from simpler biological systems.
+The book retraced the evolution of thought and consciousness through insights from mathematical neuroscience.

 Other contributions

 Shrinks: The Untold Story of Psychiatry

 Ogas is listed as a contributor to Jeffrey Lieberman's book Shrinks.
 As advertising prose from the Hachette Books Group describes it, the book:

 traces the field from its birth as a mystic pseudo-science through its adolescence as a cult of "shrinks" to its late blooming maturity—beginning after World War II—as a science-driven profession that saves lives ... [including] ... case studies and portraits of the professionals of the field—from Sigmund Freud to Eric Kandel ...

 Shrinks received a starred review in Kirkus Reviews, was a New York Times Book Review Editors' Choice, and was longlisted for the PEN/E.O.Wilson Literary Science Writing Award.